mdsarmie/st2docs/docs/source/troubleshooting/ssh.rst

   }

-For the above example to work, the key file ``/home/stanley/ssh_keys/.ssh/id_rsa`` has to be available on action runner boxes.
+For the above example to work, the key file ``/home/stanley/ssh_keys/.ssh/id_rsa`` has to be available on the action runner boxes.
 We also support ``password`` as a parameter.
 As of version 2.1, you can also specify custom keys for hosts via SSH config file.
 A sample SSH config is shown below:

 .. code-block:: ini